-The reason I feel obliged to get into this debate is because I carried out some research on this last year as part of a campaign concept creation for an absence management software firm, so I’ve spent many hours getting a perspective on this.
+The reason I feel obliged to get into this debate is because I carried out some research on this last year as part of a campaign concept creation for a certain absence management software firm, so I’ve spent many hours getting a perspective on this.

-The basic premise of the campaign is that we would educate business owners about the benefits of employees taking time off.
-I believed this would allow us to create a campaign that wasn’t overly sales orientated, but which was well aligned to the core functionality of the product, and which was also contrary to the prevailing machismo of entrepreneurial literature enough to make business owners sit up and take notice.
+The basic premise of the campaign was to educate business owners about the benefits of employees taking time off.
+I believed this would facilitate the creation of a campaign that wasn’t overly sales orientated, but which was well aligned to the core functionality of the product, and which was also contrary to the prevailing machismo of entrepreneurial literature – at least enough to make business owners sit up and take notice.

 I saw that the logical extension of the campaign – if it got traction – would be to lobby government to increase the number of statutory holiday days per year.

 So, when the Labour Party announced in April 2017 that, as part of their manifesto, they’d be looking at increasing the number of Bank Holidays by four from eight to twelve, I immediately thought of the campaign concept I’d brought to the table months earlier.